chroniclesofcode/chroniqueue/README.md

 Compared against a mutex queue vs Boost/SPSC_queue.
 Results in /stats folder.
 Our SPSC queue was faster, by a small margin, with the mutex queue being the slowest, as expected.

+Some issues I had: Compiler optimizations made it so that my SPSC queue was blazing fast even despite me trying my best to make it 'fairly' obscured so that the compiler wouldn't know what's going on.
+I even started generating random numbers into an array so that it would process random data...
+Not entirely sure what's going on in this case, or maybe I am underestimating my machine's capability and it's able to process a couple million integers in 1-2ms?

+Furthermore, the times for boost and my personal SPSC queue have wildly varying times, which I can't figure out why it's happening, at least for singlethreaded benchmarks.